Code-Institute-Submissions/animal-quiz/README.md

 This quiz is designed to entertain users while also teaching them some random facts about our co-inhabitants of the world.
 The layout of the quiz is meant to be minimalistic, making it easy to follow along and see results.

-Here is a link to the repository: https://github.com/debrawolford/animal-quiz.git

 Here is a link to the live preview: https://debrawolford.github.io/animal-quiz/

 ## UX design